D4rkdev1987/linkedin_web_scraper/README.md

-# Linkedin-Job-Scraper
+# Linkedin-WebScraper
-Scrape jobs on LinkedIn
+Web Scrape Jobs straight from the terminal with the GUI created

-# Usage
+# Setup
-1. download all files
+1. download/pull all files
-2. make sure you place chromedriver in the same folder
+2. place chromedriver in the same folder
 3. run "scrapejobs.py"
-4. follow the process through the GUI
+4. follow the process through the GUI created